Skip to Content

 Potatoes cooked in a creamy gravy made with coconut milk.

 One of the best potato curry recipes you will ever taste.
-Really, it’s that good!
+It’s that good!

 A Sri Lankan dish that is a staple at lunchtime. vegan, vegetarian, gluten-free.